zigius/docs/content/docs/reference/pkg/kubernetes/extensions/v1beta1/podsecuritypolicylist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">List&lt;string&gt;</a></span>
     </dt>
-    <dd>{{% md %}}allowedUnsafeSysctls is a list of explicitly allowed unsafe sysctls, defaults to none.
+    <dd>allowedUnsafeSysctls is a list of explicitly allowed unsafe sysctls, defaults to none.
 Each entry is either a plain sysctl name or ends in "*" in which case it is considered as a prefix of allowed sysctls.
 Single * means all unsafe sysctls are allowed.
 Kubelet has to whitelist all allowed unsafe sysctls explicitly to avoid rejection.

-Examples: e.g. "foo/*" allows "foo/bar", "foo/baz", etc. e.g. "foo.*" allows "foo.bar", "foo.baz", etc.{{% /md %}}</dd>
+Examples: e.g. "foo/*" allows "foo/bar", "foo/baz", etc. e.g. "foo.*" allows "foo.bar", "foo.baz", etc.</dd>

     <dt class="property-optional"
             title="Optional">